 In the Late Classic period (A.D.
 500-900) this path separated two immense reservoirs in Tikal’s city center.
-When I was there in 2008 it was overgrown and hard to see the bottom, but I estimated both of them to be about as deep as an eight-to-ten-story building.
+When I was there in 2008 it was overgrown and difficult to see the bottom on either side.
+I estimated them to be about as deep as an eight-to-ten-story building.

-In response to droughts, kings performed ceremonies to the rain god, Chaak, royal ancestors and other supernaturals to ensure adequate rainfall and maintain clean water supplies.
+In response to droughts, kings performed ceremonies to the god of rain, Chaak, royal ancestors and other supernaturals to ensure adequate rainfall and maintain clean water supplies.
 Generally, they maintained control by exacting tribute and labor, managing the times for planting and harvesting, allocating water, constructing and repairing reservoirs and designing plazas and buildings to direct as much rainwater into them as possible.
-It’s been estimated that the six central reservoirs at Tikal could easily have provided water for 45,000 to 62,000 people over six months.
-But because rainfall was the only source of water in the Southern lowlands, changes in its amount and timing had major consequences.
+It’s been estimated that the six central reservoirs at Tikal could easily have provided water for 45,000 to 62,000 people over six months, but because rainfall was the only source of water in the lowlands, changes in its amount and timing had major consequences for sustainability.

 To keep the water potable through the dry season, the Maya incorporated plants such as pondweeds and other small plants—and their associated bacteria and algae—which filter the water, feed on the spores of parasites and absorb nitrogen and phosphorus that builds up in standing water.
 In today’s terms, they transformed artificial reservoirs into wetland biospheres.

-In response to droughts, kings were able to reassure their people through daykeepers—managers of the sacred calendar—who, because the nature of reality was believed to be cyclical, predicted the return of rain according to the auguries of the past.
+In response to droughts, kings were able to reassure their people through daykeepers—managers of the sacred calendar—who, because the nature of reality was believed to be cyclical, predicted the return of rain according to patterns in the past.
 In some places the kings intensified their building programs, temples especially, to appease the gods.
 And they increased the frequency and spectacle of ceremonies and sacrifices.
 When the rains came, people believed in the power of the rulers.
-When it didn’t, they lost faith in their ability to deal with the gods and they left.
-Loosing power with their people, the kings and their courts began to disappear by the early 900’s.
+When it didn’t, they lost faith in their ability to deal with the gods and many people left.
+Loosing power, along with warfare and dwindling populations, the kings and their courts began to disappear by the early 900’s.

-Nonetheless, although populations decreased, farmers adapted.
-Freed from tribute and labor demands, they generally migrated north to where there were lakes, rivers and cenotes.
-No longer dependent on the court and its restrictions, they learned how to manage the environment and diversified their subsistence to include hunting, fishing, planting fruit trees and so on.
-In some areas, well-adapted farmers continue to persevere in the present.
+Nonetheless, although populations decreased, some farmers adapted.
+Freed from tribute and labor demands, they generally migrated north to where there were lakes, rivers and cenoté’s.
+No longer dependent on the court and its restrictions, they learned how to manage the environment and diversified their subsistence to include hunting, fishing and planting fruit trees.
+In some areas, well-adapted farmers persevered until the present.

 An aguada (catchment pond) at Tikal in 2008.
 A guide said they sometimes covered them with thatch to prevent evaporation.